msbmillangoda/MMYZ2026/README.md

 If you find any errors in the code or have questions, please contact Malinda Millangoda

 # Organization of repository
+- Data
-- data
+- Notebooks
-- notebooks
+- Figures
-- figures
+- Scripts

 # Data